AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 **Ensure third-party endpoints are using HTTPS**

 All customers should confirm that their JavaScript configuration is using HTTPS for their calls to Adobe services.
-Target, Audience Manager, and the Experience Cloud Identity Service (ECID) are redirecting third-party HTTP calls to their respective HTTPS endpoints, which can increase latency.
+Target, Audience Manager, and the Visitor ID Service (ECID) are redirecting third-party HTTP calls to their respective HTTPS endpoints, which can increase latency.
 This means you are not required to change your configuration.
 Analytics customers should update their implementations to exclusively use HTTPS, as redirects specific to Analytics can cause data loss.

 **Correctly labeled cookies should collect data as intended**